Finschia/finschia-sdk/x/README.md

 - [Upgrade](upgrade/spec/README.md) - Software upgrades handling and coordination.

 To learn more about the process of building modules, visit the [building modules reference documentation](../docs/building-modules/README.md).

+To learn more about the error information of modules, visit the [error documentation](./ERRORS.md).